TeamCharles/customer-service/.github/PULL_REQUEST_TEMPLATE.md

 ## Status
 **READY/IN DEVELOPMENT**

+## Testing

+[ ] I have added passing tests for all new functionality.

+[ ] I have confirmed that all test prior to this pull request still PASS.

 ## Documentation

 [ ] I have fully documented features in this PR's code.
 Please put an `X` in the box to confirm.